paulllee/docker-lamp/README.md

 You can now use the Docker Desktop GUI in Windows to stop and start containers in the `Containers` tab.
 You **MUST** run one container at a time.

+To access the site, it is pointed to: [localhost](http://localhost/)

+To access SRDB, it is pointed to: [localhost:3001](http://localhost:3001/)

+To access phpMyAdmin, it is pointed to: [localhost:3002](http://localhost:3001/)

 # Issues

 For any questions or issues, just plop them into the `Issues` tab!